Ride the rails of the Agawa Canyon Train Tour through Northern Ontario’s pristine wilderness for a unique Canadian train experince.

 It is one of Canada’s most scenic train trips.
 Starting in Saute Ste Marie, the route takes you 114 miles/183 kilometres to the Canadian Shield.

-Along the way view forests, lakes, rivers, valleys, canyons and waterfalls.
+Along the way, you will view forests, lakes, rivers, valleys, canyons and waterfalls.
 The Agawa Canyon train route is noted for its incredible burst of fall colours in the last few weeks of September and the first two weeks of October.

-This breathtaking scenery inspired the famed Canadian Group of Seven artists, to develop their own unique Canadian style of painting not found anywhere else in the world.
-See a photo gallery of the spectacular scenery of the area.
+This breathtaking scenery inspired the famed Canadian Group of Seven artists to develop a unique Canadian style of painting not found anywhere else in the world.
+See a photo gallery of the area’s spectacular scenery.

 Discover the inspiration found by Canada’s famous Group of Seven artists when you travel on the Agawa Canyon Train Route.
 Photo Credit: Wendy Nordvik-Carr©